 - Rag, water and dish detergent

-- Optional: Painter’s tape
+- Optional: painter’s tape

 Time needed: 2 days.

-- Sand Over Damaged Surface
+- Sand Over Damaged Surfaces

 Using 100 grit sandpaper, go over the surface to smooth any ridges where damage meets the intact paint, dings, or dents.